 At times a spy thriller, other times a revenge fantasy, Pennyworth feels like it needs to realign its goals.
 Is the purpose of this series to shine the spotlight on a little-known character that’s been rebooted multiple times, flexible enough to fit into different narratives?
 Or is the main reason this show exists to eventually lead the viewer into knowing a little more about the future butler of Bruce Wayne?
 If the latter option is the goal for the former showrunners of Gotham, I’d like to suggest a few adjustments to the ongoing narrative.

 Focus less on London’s civil unrest.
 Lighten up Alfie.
 Make Thomas Wayne more likable.
-Each of these objectives are reachable.
+Each of these objectives is reachable.

 I haven’t read anything in DC Comics for years.
 I always preferred the Batman title to Detective Comics, but that was way before the New 52 and all the reboots afterward.
 In all my years growing up with Batman, without inspecting each individual issue, I don’t remember anything about these Ravens and No Names.
 Frankly, I consider them all to be McGuffins — not really important, but something to build onto Alfred’s backstory.
 The more they move out of the main storyline, the better.